maryam2124/Github_repository_link_of_task_1/README.md

 ## Example Interaction

-User: hello
+-User: hello

-Bot: Hi!
+-Bot: Hi!
 How can I help you?

-User: do you sleep
+-User: do you sleep

-Bot: I don’t sleep, I run on code!
+-Bot: I don’t sleep, I run on code!

-User: bye
+-User: bye
-Bot: Goodbye!
+-Bot: Goodbye!
 See you next time.
 ---